jinyuzu99/nothingblock/README.md

 ## How to Use

-Add `https://raw.githubusercontent.com/sayomelu/NothingBlock/develop/NothingBlock.txt` to your ad blocker to use all filter lists.
+Add `https://raw.githubusercontent.com/sayomelu/NothingBlock/develop/NothingBlock.txt` to your [ad blocker](https://bing.com/search?q=ad+blocker) to use all filter lists.

-If you want to add a specific site, you can copy the filter and paste it to your filter list.
+If you want to add a specific site, you can copy the filter and paste it to your [ad blocker](https://bing.com/search?q=ad+blocker) filter list.

 ---